CodeMaster7000/Sonic_Pi_Projects/README.md

 ## About

-A sample loop drum beat programmed in Sonic Pi.
+A sample beat consisting of the cymbal, kick drum and snare drum.

 ## Implementation